alexandergall/bf-sde-nixpkgs/bf-sde/support/README.md

      activate and deactivate the application.
 It is sourced from the main `release-manager` script and has access to the functions defined there (e.g. `checkRoot`).
    * `installCmds`.
-A string containing a `bash` fragment which is executed at the end of the installation phase of the `release-manager` derivation.
+An optional string containing a `bash` fragment which is executed at the end of the installation phase of the `release-manager` derivation.
 It is used to install files and directories used by the `activationCode`.
+The default is an empty string.
+   * `patches`.
+An optional list of patches to be applied to the release manager script for customization.
+The default is an empty list.

 The result is a derivation that contains a command `bin/release-manager`.
 It acts on the Nix profile and application